Campbell Rhododendron Gardens in Blackheath

 DocumentsGarden Layout Map (2Mb)

-The Campbell Rhododendron Gardens at Blackheath, about 120 kilometres west of Sydney, cover an area of 18.3 hectares (45 acres) and comprise both exotic plantings of rhododendrons, azaleas, maples and other deciduous trees and pristine native bushland.
-They are a place for the enjoyment of nature’s beauty and exuberance in her diversity.
+A mixture of exotic plantings of rhododendrons, azaleas, maples and other deciduous trees set amongst pristine native bushland.
+They are a place for the enjoyment of nature’s beauty, birds and native wildlife.

 Open all year round, the gardens are at their spectacular best in October and early November and also in April for the autumn colours.